Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Maximum: 999999
 			"Human Cooldown"			"30"

+			// The ability is only effective toward human survivors.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Requires Humans"			"1"

 			// Enable this ability.
 			// Note: This setting does not affect the "Aimless Hit" setting.
 			// Note: This setting can be overridden for specific players.